 We like to support our own so we use domestic labor for production and all our metals are sourced from the US.
-And we make decisions with the impacts of what we do in mind – opting for non-toxic processes and reusable (or recycled materials) packaging.
-We live on a tiny rock in the middle of the ocean, these choices matter.
+And we make decisions with the impacts of what we do in mind – opting for non-toxic processes and reusable, recyclable packaging.
+(Read more here.)
+We live on a small rock in the middle of the ocean, these choices matter.

 And of course, we carry these values into the ocean when we dive.
 Our jewelry represents hundreds of hours not just observing wildlife, but clearing line, hooks, garbage and on occasion, freeing creatures caught up in it.

 Our designs are conceived underwater.
 After selecting (and usually photographing) a subject, we make sketches from various angles before carefully carving and sculpting it in a hard jeweler’s wax.
 These small scale sculptures are prepped, given a surface finish, and cast in silver; master castings get many iterations of ever finer files, sandpaper, and polishing compounds.

 Click below to explore some of the work we do to prepare wax for casting: making a master, injecting a mold, and cleaning waxes.
 We make silicone molds from a master model and sometimes use castings to fabricate larger pieces of jewelry like our Zoanthid bracelet (below left).
 Others designs are polished and finished as a single piece like the octopus bangle (below right).
 Every item is hand-finished at each stage, with care and attention – we want it to be loved and have a very long life!